Reading Rocket

 User Insights

-I conducted interviews with over 30 education professionals, including school leaders, teachers, lawyers, publishers, designers, investors, and founders.
-During these interviews, I gained insights into the challenges education professionals face with literacy education, and also demoed our initial Reading Rocket designs to gather feedback.
+I conducted interviews with over 40 education professionals, including school leaders, teachers, lawyers, publishers, designers, investors, and founders.
+User research provided insights into the challenges professionals face with literacy education and feedback on the product.

 Interviews